SenseNet/docs.sensenet.com/content/tutorials/content-types.md

 The other main part of a CTD is the list of unique fields and their configurations.
 Unique means fields that are not related to common files and are not defined on the built-in File type.
 Fields are always listed between the `<Fields>` tag.

-In the example above you can see that we've created four fields that are will be available on Contracts additionally.
+In the example above you can see that we've created four fields that will be available on Contracts additionally.

 ```xml
 ...